Anancus: Evolution

+Anancus is suggested to have evolved from Tetralophodon or a Tetralophodon-like ancestor.
 The oldest known species of Anancus is A. perimensis, with fossils known from the Tortonian ~ 8.5 million years ago Siwalik Hills of Pakistan.
 Anancus entered Europe approximately 7.2 million years ago and around 7 million years ago dispersed into Africa.
 Anancus first appeared in China around 6 million years ago (A. sinensis).
 Anancus disappeared from Asia and Africa around the end of the Pliocene, approximately 2.6 million years ago.
-The European A. arvernensis was the last surviving species, becoming extinct during the Early Pleistocene, around 2 million years ago.
+The extinction of Anancus in Africa has been attributed to competitive exclusion by elephantids, whose molar teeth were more efficient at processing grass.
+The European A. arvernensis was the last surviving species, becoming extinct during the Early Pleistocene, around 2 million years ago, with its latest possible record being at Eastern Scheldt in the Netherlands around 1.6 million years ago.